srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

   * This scenario can be dealt easily as we are using Apache Airflow.
 The teams can easily set the Airflow pipelines to a schedule interval to be daily at 7 am on.
   * Regualar email updates on failures and quality can also be enabled.
 * ****The database needed to be accessed by 100+ people.****
   * Amazon web services are known for its stability and scalability features.
-So, a concurrency limit for the Redshift cluster be set.
+So, a concurrency limit for the Redshift cluster can be set and also be expanded as deemed necessary.
   * Also AWS comes with auto-scaling capabilities and good read performance and hence would not be considered as an issue and needed major changes in the platform to be done properly.